Asymptotic symmetries of projectively compact order one Einstein manifolds: Curved orbit decomposition

 \section{Curved orbit decomposition}

 The object of this section is to study the curved picture of the previous homogenous model.
 Throughout, $\widetilde{M}$ is a compact manifold of dimension $n+1$ equipped with a projective structure $[\nabla]$.
-We assume that it is additionally endowed with a normal \emph{non-degenerate} solution $H^{AB}$ of the metrisability equation of signature\footnote{For definiteness, we work in this article with the physically interesting case of Lorentz signature.
-However, most of our considerations are independent of this choice.} $(2,n)$, and a nowhere vanishing parallel null-tractor $I^A$:
+We assume that it is additionally endowed with a parallel \emph{non-degenerate} tractor $H^{AB}$ of signature\footnote{For definiteness, we work in this article with the physically interesting case of Lorentz signature.
+However, most of our considerations are independent of this choice.} $(2,n)$ corresponding to a normal of the metrisability equation, and a nowhere vanishing parallel null-tractor $I^A$:

 with $\det(H^{AB})\neq0$ and $I^AI^B\Phi_{AB}=0$, where $\Phi_{AB}$ is the pointwise inverse of $H^{AB}$.

 From Eq.~\eqref{TractorConnection}, it is easily seen that in an arbitrary scale $\nabla$ the components of